 Reason #8 – Your Bid Price Means Your Ads Aren’t Being Seen

-In order to accommodate marketers with different budgets, Facebook offers both Premium and Marketplace ads – but the catch is that only Premium ads are guaranteed to display.
+To accommodate marketers with different budgets, Facebook offers both Premium and Marketplace ads – but the catch is that only Premium ads are guaranteed to display.
 If your ads aren’t getting the number of impressions you expected, you may need to increase your bid price or take advantage of Premium ad placements to get your campaign seen by more people.

 With Google Adwords, your expected payoff is fairly straightforward – you get someone back to your site where they either buy products or sign up as a lead for your services.
 But the end goal of Facebook Ads is a little more difficult to grasp.
-Essentially, you could be running an ad in order to build brand awareness, which will be measured in the number of “likes” on your fan page.
+Essentially, you could be running an ad to build brand awareness, which will be measured in the number of “likes” on your fan page.

 But since “likes” don’t pay the bills, it’s crucial that you understand what exactly these social votes mean for your business model.
-Having brand awareness is important, but if you drop tens of housands of dollars to boost the popularity of your company page and don’t see a single sale as a result, the ROI of your campaign just doesn’t make sense.
+Having brand awareness is important, but if you drop tens of thousands of dollars to boost the popularity of your company page and don’t see a single sale as a result, the ROI of your campaign just doesn’t make sense.
 For this reason, it’s important to understand the expected ROI of your social media participation and ensure that your bids and ad

 spending are in line with these goals.